University of Guelph: Athletics

 The university is represented in the Ontario University Athletics and the Canadian Interuniversity Sport by the Guelph Gryphons.
 The school colors are red, black and yellow or gold.
 UofG's mascot is a Gryphon named Gryph.
-The university offers 15 varsity sports for men and 15 for women.
+There are 19 intramural teams, 20 varsity teams, and 22 sports clubs.
 OUA only sports include baseball (men), figure skating (men & women), golf, Nordic skiing, rowing, and rugby union (men).
 Currently 7 out of every 10 Guelph students participate in athletics, recreation or fitness programming.

 Nationally, the OUA is one of the CIS conferences, along with Atlantic University Sport, Canada West Universities Athletic Association, and the Quebec Student Sports Federation.
 CIS sports which UG participates in include basketball, cross country running, field hockey (women), Canadian football (men), ice hockey, rugby union (women), soccer, swimming, track & field, volleyball and wrestling.

 The Gryphon's men's football team won its only national championship in 1984.
 In 2008 the Gryphon's men's lacrosse team won the Baggataway Cup at the Canadian national field lacrosse champions with a 14–9 win over McGill University at Ron Joyce Stadium in Hamilton.
-The Gryphons are particularly well known for their exploits in athletics, having won the men's and women's cross-country titles consecutively six (2006–present) and seven (2007–present) times respectively.
-The Gryphons won the men's track & field title in 2010, and both the men's and women's titles in 2008.
+The Gryphons are particularly well known for their exploits in athletics, having won the men's and women's cross-country titles consecutively ten (2006–2014) and eleven (2005–2016) times respectively.
 The field hockey team won the national title in 2011.